 Union of India has declared that it will keep the Indus Water Treaty in

 abeyance.
-This is the ultimate threat.
+This is the ultimate threat it will of course take at least 3 to 5 years and billions of dollars before India can implement its threat.
 The Indus Water Treaty, which was

 brokered by the World Bank, was the brainchild of David E Lilienthal, who was